 Life in our residences

 Our student residences are communities offering a unique student experience.
-Each residence has a Social Committee run by students that organises social and sporting events.
+Each residence has a JCR (Junior common room) which is a social committee run by students, elected from the current residents, that organises social and sporting events as well a representing the interest of students in the residence.
 Your residence may host activities such as:

 - Fine dining – from bring your own 'Nosh Nights' to formal dinners;